myrthereuver/myrthereuver.github.io/_pages/about.md

 I hope to continue doing interesting research in the future, where my interests lie in complex but also practically applicable NLP and text-mining research!

-I'm always interested in new ideas or opportunities, so please contact me if you have any!
+**Want to know more about any of my current or past projects?
+Ask me through email or [Twitter](https://twitter.com/myrthereuver).** I'm always interested in new ideas or opportunities, so please contact me if you have any!

 <!---This internship led to a [conference presentation at DHBenelux 2019](http://2019.dhbenelux.org/wp-content/uploads/sites/13/2019/08/DH_Benelux_2019_paper_69.pdf) in september 2019, [a popular science article](https://www.neerlandistiek.nl/2019/10/hoe-een-computer-broodjeaapverhalen-leert-categoriseren/) in Dutch in the online journal Vertelcultuur, an interactive [demo of my model](https://myrthereuver.github.io/UrbanLegendCategorizer/), and a [poster presentation](https://twitter.com/rehtrym/status/1222893742345949186/photo/1) at CLIN30 (Computational Linguistics in the Netherlands) in january 2020.-->